loren138/cas-server/README.md

 Because of the required URLs for CAS, it is recommended that you install this in it's own Laravel instance.

-Laravel installation instruction can be found here: https://laravel.com/docs/5.2/installation
+Laravel installation instructions can be found here: https://laravel.com/docs/5.2/installation

 ## Install